If your employer brand isn’t nailed down, my guess is you’ve already lost talent to your competitor(s).

 Sending regular emails/ texts shows candidates that you haven’t forgotten about them and that their application matters - you actually want them to finish their application and see it through.

-You could start by emailing candidates a few days out from their next interview (or whatever the next step is) to let them know what to expect (what will the stage consists of?) and to re-confirm the time/ place any other details that candidates may fret over.
+You could start by emailing candidates a few days out from their next interview (or whatever the next step is) to let them know what to expect (what will the stage consist of?) and to re-confirm the time/ place any other details that candidates may fret over.

 You want candidates to feel at ease - if they do, they’ll remember that feeling... it’s a rare one where hiring is concerned.